sulthanqintara/backend-edu-app-api/README.md

 ```
 node index
 ```
 The application will run on the designated port.
-Since we used the 8000 port to run the backend, it should run on [http://localhost:8000/](http://localhost:8000/).
+Since we used the 8000 port to run the backend, it should run on [https://nodejs-eduapp-b-23.herokuapp.com/](https://nodejs-eduapp-b-23.herokuapp.com/).
 <br>

 ### **AVAILABLE ROUTES**
 ---
 There are four main routes, with each route stemming from the base route in this application.
-- [("/")](http://localhost:8000/) is the base route.
-- [("/auth")](http://localhost:8000/auth) is the route which handles anything related to authentication (Login, Register, Logout, Forgot Password).
+- [("/auth")](https://nodejs-eduapp-b-23.herokuapp.com//auth) is the route which handles anything related to authentication (Login, Register, Logout, Forgot Password).
-- [("/users")](http://localhost:8000/users) handles requests involving user data, such as profile.
+- [("/users")](https://nodejs-eduapp-b-23.herokuapp.com/users) handles requests involving user data, such as profile.
-- [("/classes")](http://localhost:8000/classes) manages requests related to the classes available at the EduApp.
+- [("/classes")](https://nodejs-eduapp-b-23.herokuapp.com/classes) manages requests related to the classes available at the EduApp.
-- And lastly, [("/subjects")](http://localhost:8000/subjects) deals with the subjects available within a class, as well as grading students' scores.
+- And lastly, [("/subjects")](https://nodejs-eduapp-b-23.herokuapp.com/subjects) deals with the subjects available within a class, as well as grading students' scores.

 ### **DEMO**